-- First year: no more than three (3) full credit equivalents of the first five credits taken may be in a single subject - One credit in a single language or humanities subject (see page 75, A.1) - One credit in a single social science subject (see page 75, A.2) - One credit in a single life or physical science subject (see page 75, A.3) - One credit in a writing class (see page 76, B) - One credit in a single language subject (see page 76, D) - A minimum of ten (10), and a maximum of thirteen (13) credits in the major subjects beyond the 1000 level are to be in the two allied subjects, with no more than nine (9) credits and no fewer than four (4) credits in either, including at least two (2) credits beyond the 2000 level in each of the two major subjects.
-The major subject with the most advanced credits appears first on the record. - Within the last fifteen (15) credits, complete one credit in a single subject other than the two major credits - Total credits required above 1000 level 12 - Total credits required for degree 20 - Required GPA for graduation 2.00 - Required GPA for graduation with distinction 3.70
+- First year: no more than three full credit equivalents of the first five credits taken may be in a single subject - · One credit in a single language or humanities subject (see page 75, A.1) - One credit in a single social science subject (see page 75, A.2) - One credit in a single life or physical science subject (see - One credit in a writing class (see page 76, B) - One credit in a single language subject (see page 76, D) - A minimum of 10, and a maximum of 14 credits in the major subjects beyond the 1000 level are to be in the two allied subjects, with no more than eight credits and no fewer than five credits in either, including at least two credits beyond the 2000 level in each of the two major subjects.
+The major subject with the most advanced credits appears first on the record. - Within the last 15 credits, complete one credit in a single subject other than the two major credits - Total credits required above 1000 level 12 - Total credits required for degree 20 - Required GPA for graduation 2.00 - Required GPA for graduation with distinction 3.70

-Bachelor of Arts double major subjects: Choose both subjects from the Bachelor of Arts major subjects above or combine one of the BA major subjects with one of the BSc major subjects, Environment, Sustainability, and Society, or computer science.
-In addition to the BA major subjects listed above, Canadian Studies, Italian Studies,
+Bachelor of Arts double major subjects: Choose both subjects from the Bachelor of Arts major subjects above or combine one of the BA major subjects with one of the BSc major subjects, Environment,

-Music and Creative Writing are also available as one of the subjects in a double major.
+Sustainability, and Society, or computer science.
+In addition to the BA major subjects listed above, Canadian Studies, Italian Studies, Music and Creative Writing are also available as one of the subjects in a double major.
 European Studies is not available in the double major programme.